 If there’s a funny smell just outside your home, or your sink is taking ages to drain, you may be dealing with a blocked drain.
 But don’t worry – nine times out of ten you’ll be able to unblock it yourself and probably won’t need to call anyone out.

-Let’s talk about the common types of drain blockages outside and inside your home.
+Let’s talk about the common types of drain blockages outside your home.
 There are a few factors that can help you work out if the blockage originated within your home or is a bigger problem affecting your shared drains.